-Let's write Why do you think the eagle behaved like a chicken?
+Let's write Why do you think the e eagle behaved like a chicken?

+zers write and an year ammunity

+Do you think it would have behave d the came way if it had been older?
+Cay why

-Do you think it would have behaved I the same way if it had been older?
+Do you think it would have behaved d the same way if it had been older?
 Say why.

 Why couldn't the eagle fly?

 How do you think the eagle felt who en it behaved like a chicken?

-How do you think it falt when it was u sot fuo s?

 How do you think it felt when it was s set free?

-When do you think this story was told

-Why do you think this story was tolo
+Why do you think this story was tole d?

-N/I 1 1 5 11 1 2

 What can we learn from the story?

+What would you have done if you h ad coon the cools?

-What would you have done if you ha ad seen the eagle!
+What would you have done if you h ad seen the eagle:

-We have done one the first column with their meanings in the second column. for you.
+n the first column with their meanings in the second column.

+We have done one for you.
 Write the words in bold in your dictionary.

-Let's write biologist -awkward
+biologist awkward

 clumsy elegant

 graceful trembled

-wobbled self- assured; poised someone who is interested in the environment
+wobbled self- assured; poised

 confident someone who is interested in the environment

 n the sentences in the left-hand column.
+In the

-In the rite your own sentences using these verbs.
+Let's write right-hand column w rite your own sentences using these verbs.

 The eagle stretched its wings.

 It jumped here and there.
 Teacher: Sign:

 It trembled with excitement.

+It soared into the sky.
 Date:

-It soared into the sky.
 It flew away.

-Date
+109